 Day 14: Mon 5 Dec SAVEGRE – SAN JOSE

 After lunch we travel back to the Hotel Bougainvillea in the central valley making a few stops along the way.
 We arrive for a farewell dinner where we will reminisce about the wonderful experiences we have shared.
 The following morning (Tues 6 Dec) we transfer to the airport for our flights home, arriving Weds 7 Dec.

 Please note: all itineraries are given as a guide only.
 Actual holiday content may vary according to the judgement of your guide, and elements beyond our control (eg weather).

 More Holiday Information:

 Accommodation is in hotels or lodges with all rooms en suite.
-Some of the lodges are remote, and have simple-style rooms.
-All are spacious, have en-suite facilities, and are very comfortable to a good standard.
+Some of the lodges are remote, and have simple style rooms.
+All are spacious, have en suite facilities, and are very comfortable to a good standard.
 Some hotels and their locations are spectacular - please see the links provided above.